conduktor/conduktor-docs/docs/guide/conduktor-in-production/deploy-artifacts/deploy-gateway/index.md

 ![Internal Load Balancing Multiple Clients](/guide/multiple-clients.png)

-The process is repeated but will likely result in a different mapping compared to that of Client 1 due to the random assignment performed by the Gateway for the client.
+The process is repeated but will likely result in a different mapping compared to that of Client 1 due to the random assignment performed by Gateway for the client.

 #### Internal load balancing limitations